64| Part 2 of –30 Shin Shin-To : Bakumatsu sword (新々刀)

 The Swordsmith for Tanto during the Sengoku Period

-The Bizen swords during the Sengoku period are called Sue-bizenSue is pronounced “su” and “e“ as egg.
-Bizen Osafune Yoso Zaemon Sukesada (与三左衛門祐定) is the most regarded swordsmith during the Sengoku period.
-He also forged Tantos.
-One thing to point out is that there were many swordsmiths called Sukesada.
-Yoso-Zaemon Sukesada is, however, the one who represents the era.
+The Bizen swords from the Sengoku period are called sue-bizenSue is pronounced “su” and “e“ as in egg.
+Bizen Osafune Yoso-Zaemon Sukesada (与三左衛門祐定) is the most famous swordsmith of the Sengoku period.
+He also forged tantos.
+One thing to note is that many swordsmiths had the name Sukesada.
+Yoso-Zaemon Sukesada is the one who best represents the era.

 12| The Middle Kamakura Period: Tanto (Dagger 鎌倉中期短刀)